This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Product fees

-Lenders often (but not always) attach a fee to their products, paid when you take out a buy to let mortgage.
+Buy to let lenders often (but not always) attach a fee to their products, paid when you take out a mortgage.
 It can be a fixed sum or a percentage of the loan.

 Commercial mortgages and bridging loans typically have a product fee, which is a percentage of the loan.

-The fee can be called a product fee, booking fee or arrangement fee.
+The fee can be called a product fee or arrangement fee.

 Some lenders will allow you to add this fee to the mortgage loan, but bear in mind this will increase your overall borrowing and may impact the total you repay as a result.
 It may also impact your loan to value.

-If you want to keep upfront costs down, let your advisor know, they may be able to find you a product without a fee.
+If you are looking for a buy to let mortgage and you want to keep upfront costs down, let your advisor know, they may be able to find you a product without a fee.

 Legal fees